DEFRA/adp-helm-library/README.md

 A template for the container definition to be used within a K8s `Deployment` object.

-A basic usage of this object template would involve the creation of `templates/_container.yaml` in the parent Helm chart (e.g. `ffc-microservice`).
+A basic usage of this object template would involve the creation of `templates/_container.yaml` in the parent Helm chart (e.g. `adp-microservice`).
 Note the `_` in the name.
 This template is part of the `Deployment` object definition and will be used in conjunction the `_deployment.yaml` template ([see below](#deployment-template)).
 As a minimum `templates/_container.yaml` would define environment variables and may also include liveness/readiness probes when applicable e.g.:

 ```
 {{- define "adp-microservice.container" -}}